 “Call me Carrie,” I say before Caroline can sink in, but no one cares either way.

 There’s an empty seat near the back.
 I pass through a gauntlet of critical eyes, appraising me, analyzing me, trying to figure out how smart I am, if I put out, what color my underwear is, what my favorite band is (Bruce Springsteen and the E Street Band, for the record.
 I’m old-school.
 Trash the Boss at your peril).
 In the five seconds it takes me to reach my desk, I’ve been thoroughly dissected, scrutinized, and categorized.
 Everyone has made up their minds about me.
 I’ve only said three words to anyone here.

 High school would be a great place if it weren’t for all the teenagers.

 And yet, this is the only place in my life right now that feels at all familiar or comfortable.
 What a sad statement that is.

 My skin prickles.
-Someone is staring at me, a kid in the last row, one seat to my left.
+I glance back to see someone staring at me, a kid in the last row.
 He’s pretty ordinary looking, another face in the high school crowd.
-A little too disheveled to be called cute, I decide—a borderline slob, in fact, and then I mentally kick myself for falling into the Snap-Judgment Trap myself.
+A little too disheveled to be called cute I decide—a borderline slob, in fact, and then I mentally kick myself for falling into the Snap-Judgment Trap myself.
 I should know better than to condemn on a first impression, but this kid is making it tough.
-The way he’s looking at me…he’s not passing judgment or trying to figure me out.
-It looks like he’s planning his next move.
+The way he’s looking at me, he’s not passing judgment or trying to figure me out; he looks like he’s planning his next move.
 It makes me uncomfortable.

 Okay, weird kid, you’re a Princess Bride fan.
-Point in your favor, but you’re still ooging me out.
+Point in your favor, but you’re still skeeving me out.

-The weird kid is right behind me.
+The weird kid comes up from behind.
 “Hi,” he says, keeping pace with me.
 “I’m Matt.”